 Before you begin your Campus Food Rescue program, have student volunteers see how much edible food is wasted at the end of a lunch period.
 Estimate how much thrown out food could have been donated using this audit sheet.

 5. Plan It Out

-- Determine a date to kick off your Campus Food Rescue program
+- Pick a date to kick off your Campus Food Rescue program

-- Determine what foods you will be collecting and where it will be stored
+- Decide what foods you will be collecting and where it will be stored

 - Non-perishable, unopened packaged foods and whole fruits can be stored in a secure location on campus until it is collected for redistribution.